Leapian/leapian-coding-assignment-bbox/README.md

 # leapian-coding-assignment-bbox

+## Instructions

+1. Clone this repository
+2. Read the background information
+3. Implement as many of the requirements as you can within a 30-40 minute time-frame
+4. Make a commit for each of the requirements, before you move on
+5. Push your work to github & contact the team for a review.

 ## Background

 A PDF Document file contains information about the words on each PDF page, so that the PDF Renderer can draw these on the screen.